adivakaruni/adivakaruni.github.io/_pages/about.md

+---
+permalink: /
+title: "Anantha Divakaruni"
+excerpt: "Welcome"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Welcome!
 I am a post-doctoral research fellow in Economics at the [University of Bergen][https://www.uib.no/econ], Norway.

 I work primarily on topics spanning: